 This free crochet basket weave blanket pattern is blooming with texture and makes a perfect lapghan-sized afghan.
-As always, the free pattern is below or you can purchase the ad-free, printable PDF for $2.50 here.
+As always, the free pattern is below or you can purchase the ad-free, printable PDF here.

 Growing up, I was under the impression that anything could be made by hand.
 A quilt out of upholstery scraps?
 A fully-lit Christmas tree Halloween costume made from a hula hoop?
 A twin potty chair, complete with a magazine rack?